bochendong/Maching_learning_Notes/Advanced ML/Midterm/Readme.md

 </div>

-A small image on the left is convolved with a filter in the middle, to produce a feature map on the right.
+1. A small image on the left is convolved with a filter in the middle, to produce a feature map on the right.
 The stride is 1.
 What are the values of x1, x2, x5, and x6?
 What kind of “pattern” that this filter may be detecting (use this example to explain)?

+   This filter is going to detect a pattern which has values in middle line and bottom right but do not have have in other gird.

 $$
 \begin{aligned}